-Device-associated HAI is an HAI in a patient with a (relevant) device that was used within the 48-hour period before onset of infection (including intermittent use).
+A device-associated HCAI is an HCAI in a patient with a (clinically relevant) device that was used within the 48-hour period before onset of infection (including intermittent use).
 The term 'device-associated' is only used for pneumonia, bloodstream infection and urinary tract infection.
-The 'relevant devices' are intubation, vascular (central/peripheral) catheter and urinary catheter, respectively.
+The 'relevant devices' are intubation (endotracheal tube with or without mechanical ventilation), vascular (central/peripheral) catheter and urinary catheter, respectively.
 If the interval is longer than 48 hours, there must be compelling evidence that the infection was associated with device use.
 For catheter-associated UTI, the indwelling urinary catheter must have been in place within seven days before positive laboratory results or signs and symptoms meeting criteria for UTI were evident.
 See: Horan et al. Definitions of key terms used in the NNIS system.
 Am J Infect Control 1997; 25:112-6.

-A bloodstream infection (BSI and secondary BSI) is always registered as a separate HAI with specification of the source in a separate field (peripheral, arterial or central catheter, other infection site - PUL, UTI, DIG, SSI, SST, OTH); the only exceptions are a CRI3 (catheter-related bloodstream infection with microbiological documentation of the relationship between the vascular catheter and the BSI) and neonatal bloodstream infections.
-CRI3 and neonatal BSIs should not be reported twice in the point prevalence survey (see case definitions).
+A bloodstream infection (BSI and secondary BSI) is always registered as a separate HCAI with specification of the source in a separate field (peripheral, arterial or central catheter, other infection site - pulmonary (S-PUL), urinary tract (S-UTI), digestive tract (S-DIG), surgical site infection (S-SSI), skin and soft tissue infection (S-SST), other infection (S-OTH)); the only exceptions are a CRI3 (catheter-related bloodstream infection with microbiological documentation of the relationship between the vascular catheter and the BSI)

+and neonatal bloodstream infections.
+CRI3 and neonatal BSIs should not be reported twice in the point-prevalence survey (see case definitions).
 Microbiologically confirmed catheter-related BSI should be reported as a CRI3.
 Neonatal bloodstream infections should be reported as NEO-LCBI or NEO-CNSB, together with BSI origin.